naveenkrishnan840/PhonePe-Pulse-Data/README.md

   Extarct Data from given pulse data fodler. then hit database and get records, then i will show records in form of Geo india Map and UI

-  - UI Parts method
+  - UI Parts file
+      - main.py
+          - To choose the pulse action, year and quarter to get records from the database and show the aggregated data in form of Map and table format.
-      - show_channel_details
+  - scripts/.sql
+      - To create the raw aggregate the queries for the reference to build the sqlalchemy orm
-- pages/query-page file
+  - database_connection.py
-    - In select box have 10 question to select and execute the query from mysql database in dataframe format and show in grid
+    - It is used connect the database in given sqlalchemy server, then insert and get the record from database